-Hackers want your WordPress sites hijack
+Hackers want to hijack your WordPress sites hijack

-Number of attacks on WordPress is increasing
+Number of attacks on WordPress on the rise

 Reach is the capital of hackers

-The three Is: Inform, identify, infiltrate
+The three Is: Inform, Identify, Infiltrate

 Roughly speaking, non-specific WordPress hacks can be divided into three phases:

-Phase 1: Obtaining information
+Phase 1: Obtain information

 For the defacement attacks I mentioned at the beginning of this post, a look at WordPress.org would have been enough.